Floyd Robinson

-Floyd Andrew Robinson (born May 9, 1936) is a former outfielder in Major League Baseball for the Chicago White Sox (1960–1966), Cincinnati Reds (1967), and the Oakland Athletics and Boston Red Sox (1968).
+Floyd Andrew Robinson (born May 9, 1935) is an American former outfielder in Major League Baseball for the Chicago White Sox (1960–1966), Cincinnati Reds (1967), and the Oakland Athletics and Boston Red Sox (1968).
 He batted left-handed and threw right-handed.

 Early career

 He attended San Diego High School in San Diego, California, where he starred in both baseball and football.
 He was offered a football scholarship to the University of Arizona as a quarterback, but chose to sign a professional baseball contract.
 He signed directly with the San Diego Padres of the Pacific Coast League in 1954, and was acquired by the White Sox when they signed a working agreement with the Padres in 1960.

 MLB outfielder

 Robinson made his major league debut at age 24 on August 10, 1960 in a 6-0 White Sox home loss to the New York Yankees, starting in right field and going 0-for-3 against Art Ditmar.
 After batting in double-digit games over a five-week span without a hit, he notched his first career hit on September 18, 1960 in an 8-4 road win over the Detroit Tigers with a sixth-inning single off Jim Bunning.
 In his next at-bat, he got his first career run-batted-in with a single off Dave Sisler that plated Ted Kluszewski.

 Robinson was managed by Hall of Famer Al López, a man he respected a great deal, for most of his seven-year White Sox career.
 Eddie Stanky managed the 1966 White Sox, which was Robinson's final year with the team.
 Stanky was known for prickly relationships with his ballplayers.

 His first full year in the majors, 1961, was an outstanding one as he finished tied for third in the American League Rookie of the Year voting.
 He posted a .310 batting average with 11 home runs, 59 runs batted in, 134 hits and 52 bases on balls.

 In 1962, he finished 10th in the American League MVP voting (Mickey Mantle won) and had 187 hits in 600 at bats for a .312 batting average, third in the league.
 He led the league in doubles that year with 45, and was fourth in RBIs with 109.
 On July 22, 1962, Robinson became part of baseball history with six hits (all singles) in six at-bats in a nine-inning game.
 He is one of only 35 American Leaguers to accomplish the feat.